systemsgenomics/ImmunogenomicLandscape-BloodCancers/README.md

 ## Scripts to reproduce the analysis, plots and tables

 The processed and intermediate files for these scripts can be downloaded to reproduce the analysis.
-Inputs have been generated using the scripts under preprocessing.
+Inputs for these scripts have been generated using the scripts under preprocessing.

 #### Figure 1, Figure S1:
 ```